artsy/artsy.github.io/source/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 > AWS OpsWorks features an integrated management experience for the entire application lifecycle including resource provisioning, configuration management, application deployment, monitoring, and access control.
 It will work with applications of any level of complexity and is independent of any particular architectural pattern.

 After scratching our heads about exactly what that meant, we tried it anyway.
-Artsy has been experimenting with OpsWorks for a few months now and we're excited to share what we've learned.
 If you've been straining at the limits of your Platform as a Service (PaaS) provider, or just wishing for more automation for your EC2 deployment, you may want to try it out too.

+Artsy has been experimenting with OpsWorks for a few months now and recently adopted it for the production [artsy.net](http://artsy.net) site.
+We're excited to share what we've learned in the process.

 {% img screenshot /images/2013-08-27-introduction-to-aws-opsworks/opsworks.png [OpsWorks overview] %}